nacos-group/nacos-sync/README.md

 ## Function

  - Console: provide API and console for management
- - Worker: provider the service registration synchronization.
+ - Worker: provide the service registration synchronization.

 ## Architecture